chbrown/scripts/README.md

 Each file is `uniq`ed, trailing whitespace is discarded, and output order is unspecified.

-# javaexec

-Fetch the specified Java package and all its dependencies (if needed), then determine the main class for that package, prepare the full classpath of dependencies, and run it with `java`.

-    javaexec org.apache.pdfbox/pdfbox-app 2.0.7 ExtractText -console Book.pdf
-    javaexec bartleby 0.7.2 cat Bibliography.bib

 # jinja

 Simple wrapper around [jinja2](http://jinja.pocoo.org/docs/) to render a common template with variable input.